adomi-io/odoo/README.md

 # Configure your Odoo instances

 This Docker container uses `envsubst` to generate an `odoo.conf` file based on  environment variables.
 What this means is you can configure your Odoo configuration at all stages of the image's lifecycle.
-You can hard-code values into your docker container, or set them at run-time via a mounted file or as environment variables.
+You can hard-code values into your docker container, or set them at run-time via a mounted file, or defer those values to environment variables.
 This documentation will take you through configuring your Odoo instances

 ## Basic Example